nemo0622/pokeemerald-expansion/README.md

 - Difficulty Modes!
     - Normal Mode: Soft Level Caps, Standard Gym Leader teams.
 Can likely beat the game with most Pokémon teams, with a few battles requiring extra planning.
     - Hard Mode: Hard Level Caps, Modified Gym Leaders to be more difficult fights.
 Opponents gain extra levels as the game progresses, ending in a +5 level bonus to opponents.
 Planning before Gym battles is key, as their Pokémon have stronger moves and more coverage.
+    - Difficulty toggled at computer on far right side of Acrisia University building!
 - HM Revamp ported from Emerald Seaglass
     - Pokémon who can learn HM moves can use them in the field without them taking a move slot!
 - Various QOL Changes, such as: